-Note: A parish-wide history society is being established, endorsed by the Speldhurst Parish Council - The Speldhust Parish History Society (SPHS).
-It will cover the history of the Parish as a whole, and of the 4 component villages; Langton Green, Speldhurst, Old Groombridge and Ashurst.
-Office and archive facilities are kindly being made available in Ashurst Village Hall.
-The core Committee will contain a member of each village having a particular knowledge of their own village history.
+Note: A parish-wide history society has been established, endorsed by the Speldhurst Parish Council - The Speldhust Parish History Society (SPHS).
+It covers the history of the Parish as a whole, and of the 4 component villages; Langton Green, Speldhurst, Old Groombridge and Ashurst.
+The core Committee contains a member of each village having a particular knowledge of their own village history.
 One of its key aims is to act as a repository of historical records and artifacts that might otherwise be lost with the passage of time.

 Some early history of Langton Green